gradle/declarative-gradle/docs/ROADMAP.md

 Declarative Gradle is an experimental project under active development.
 Below, you can see the key milestones we anticipate.

-!!!warn
-    A few words of caution from our lawyers 😉
+!!!warn "A few words of caution from our lawyers 😉"

-    > The information contained in this Declarative Gradle Roadmap (the "Roadmap") is intended to outline our general product direction, which is subject to change at any time.
+    The information contained in this Declarative Gradle Roadmap (the "Roadmap") is intended to outline our general product direction, which is subject to change at any time.
 The content provided in this Roadmap is provided for informational purposes only and is not a commitment, promise or legal obligation to deliver any material, code, or functionality and should not be relied upon in making purchasing or other decisions.
 The development, release and timing of any features or functionality described in this Roadmap remains at the sole discretion of Gradle, Inc. Product capabilities, timeframes and features are subject to change and should not be viewed as commitments.

 | Milestone                           |   | Date          |
 | ----------------------------------- |:-:| ------------: |